Skip to content

 Developers' statement

 The proposed standard builds on a strong foundation of existing open standards that make OpenET possible.
 We gratefully acknowledge the communities behind OpenAPI, AsyncAPI, and JSON Schema, whose descriptive frameworks underpin this work.
-We’re fortunate to be in a time where these standards exist, making it possible to conceptualise and build a higher-level standard for eye tracking.

 Get involved